Sayadieh: Egypt

 In Egyptian cuisine, coastal cities like Alexandria and Port Said make variations of this dish as a fish chorba served next to rice.

+Egyptian sayadiya is a dish comprising rice that usually accompanies fish, made with caramelized onions and aromatic spices.
+Sayadiya is a staple accompaniment to seafood dishes throughout Egypt, especially in coastal regions where fishing is integral to the local economy and culture.

+The rice is typically Egyptian short-grain rice.
+It is mixed with caramellized onions and spices.

+Saudi Arabia

+Sayadieh is the regional dish of the city of Tabuk, it's made with caramelized onions and brown rice prepared in fish broth that are served with the fish.

-In Popular Culture
+In popular culture

 World Records

 In 2019, the world record for largest serving of sayadieh was set in Jeddah, Saudi Arabia.
 According to Guinness World Records, it weighed over 600 kilograms and was set by Hussein Sallam.